-Our common stock has been quoted on the OTCQB and on the OTC Link since July 31, 2014 under the symbol "FCUV".
+Our common stock has been quoted on the OTCQB and on the OTC Link since July 31, 2014 under the symbol "FCUV" and now trades on the Nasdaq Global Market under the same symbol "FCUV".

 ITEM 6.
 EXHIBITS AND REPORTS ON FORM 8-K